Greece- Aegina Island | Image by Chantelle Flores | www.kzaravisual.com

 The ultimate day trip from Athens

-A stone throw away from Athens, the island of Aegina makes for the perfect day trip for those wanting to escape the busyness of the mainland.
-I dragged my travel friend Nancy with on the 75 minute ferry ride across the Saronic Gulf to explore the land of the pistachio nuts.
+A stone’s throw away from Athens, the island of Aegina makes for the perfect day trip for those wanting to escape the busyness of the mainland.
+I dragged my travel friend Nancy with me on the 75-minute ferry ride across the Saronic Gulf to explore the land of the pistachio nuts.

-The island is also famous for their year round harvesting of the round shape pistachio nuts.
-It started here in 1860, and expanded to other parts of Greece.
-Most of these fields are placed on the western side of the island, because this area is more fertile and less mountainous than other parts of the Island.
-The EU recognises Aegina as having the best pistachios in the world and are protected.
+The island is also famous for its year-round harvesting of round-shaped pistachio nuts.
+It started here in 1860 and expanded to other parts of Greece.
+Most of these fields are placed on the western side of the island because this area is more fertile and less mountainous than other parts of the Island.
+The EU recognizes Aegina as having the best pistachios in the world and is protected.

-On first impression this scenic island appeared as a typical greek coastal village.
-Neo classical houses adorned the streets, horse drawn carts carried locals up and down the promenade and restaurants can be found alongside the harbour.
+On first impression, this scenic island appeared as a typical Greek coastal village.
+Neo-classical houses adorned the streets, horse-drawn carts carried locals up and down the promenade and restaurants can be found alongside the harbor.

-Even though the island is small, it boasts a great number of archeological sites, and natural beauties.
-The temple of Aphaia is known as the jewel of the island, and is the main tourist attraction.
-It forms an equilateral triangle with the Parthenon and the Temple of Poseidon at Sounion, the so-called “holy triangle” of the antiquity.
+Even though the island is small, it boasts a great number of archeological sites and natural beauties.
+The temple of Aphaia is known as the jewel of the island and is the main tourist attraction.
+It forms an equilateral triangle with the Parthenon and the Temple of Poseidon at Sounion, the so-called “holy triangle” of antiquity.

-On the outskirts of the Aegina town, you can find the charming rustic villages of Kypseli, Agii and Vagia that today resemble a ghost town.
+On the outskirts of Aegina town, you can find the charming rustic villages of Kypseli, Agii, and Vagia that today resemble a ghost towns.